 Whilst any child may be off school because they are ill, sometimes a child may be reluctant to attend school.
 Any problems with attendance are best sorted between the school, parents and the child.
 It is never a good idea to give in pressure from your child or cover up their absence to excuse them from attending.
 This gives the impression that attendance does not matter and usually makes things worse.
 All school staff are committed to working with parents and pupils as the best way to ensure as high a level of attendance as possible so, as soon as you realise there may be a problem, you need to contact our Attendance Officer.

-Pupils are rewarded with Vivo Miles for regular attendance, with those achieving 100% also being invited to take part in an end of year Reward Trip.
+Pupils are rewarded with reward points for regular attendance, with those achieving 100% also being invited to take part in an end of year Reward Trip.
 Those pupils who achieve 100% throughout their time at school will be invited to attend a county-wide celebration to recognise their achievement, usually held at a prestigious venue with celebrity guests.

 New regulations for taking holidays